nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

-*=> An in-depth introduction to Open Source with specific examples taken from the approach used by the Quasar Framework, as we intend to use this tutorial as training and reference for all forthcoming (and existing) contributors.*
+*=> An in-depth introduction to Open Source with some specific examples taken from the approach used by the Quasar Framework, as we intend to use this tutorial as training and reference for all forthcoming (and existing) contributors.*

 ### Repository
 https://github.com/nothingismagick/quasar-articles/blob/master/tutorials/openSourceTutorial.md